 A rarely seen product in the 3D printing hobbyist space are 3D printers that can extrude gels and viscous liquids, these printers have existed for years and are being increasingly used for biological research.

-But for this to work effectively, Ahron Wayne needed a cost-effective functional common material that had similar extrusion properties.
+But for this to work effectively, Ahron Wayne needed a cost-effective, functional common material that had similar extrusion properties.

-He ended up settling on the common toothpaste, In his youtube video,
+He ended up settling on the common toothpaste, In his YouTube video,

 He loads up the cartridge of a CELLINK INKREDIBLE+ Bioprinter with a minty goop; this is then extruded through a thin blunt-tip needle by compressed air.

-Afterwards, various shapes are printed out using the materials,
+Afterwards, various shapes are printed out using the materials.

 Often directly onto the bristles of a toothbrush, he’s made a list of tips for printing similarly viscous substances.

-The most important thing according to Ahron is to go slow.
+The most important thing, according to Ahron, is to go slow.

 There’s a need for the material to contract after being extruded